-The MAIN MENU is the screen from which all of the Rockbox functions can be accessed.
+The Main Menu is the screen from which all of the Rockbox functions can be accessed.
 This is the first screen you will see when starting Rockbox.
-To return to the MAIN MENU, press the F1 button.
+To return to the Main Menu, hold the Mode button.

 All settings are stored on the unit.
-However, Rockbox does not access the hard disk solely for the purpose of saving settings.
-Instead, Rockbox will save settings when it accesses the hard disk the next time, for example when refilling the music buffer or navigating through the FILE BROWSER.
-Changes to settings may therefore not be saved unless the player is shut down safely (see section 3.1.2 (page 18)).
+However, Rockbox does not access the flash storage solely for the purpose of saving settings.
+Instead, Rockbox will save settings when it accesses the flash storage the next time, for example when refilling the music buffer or navigating through the FILE BROWSER.
+Changes to settings may therefore not be saved unless the player is shut down safely (see section 3.1.2 (page 17)).